reshmabidikar/slate/source/includes/_payment.md

 **Response**

 If successful, returns a status code of 201 and an empty body.
+A payment transaction of type CAPTURE is created.

-### Retrieve a payment [Using payment Id]
+### Retrieve a payment [using payment Id]

-Retrieves a payment object based on a `paymentId`.
-The `paymentId` is provided as a path parameter.
+Retrieves a payment object based on a `paymentId`given as a path parameter.

 **HTTP Request**